 Once we hit our late twenties, the brain’s aging process begins and we begin losing neurons—the cells that make up the brain and nervous system.
 By our sixties, our brains have literally begun to shrink.
 Though these brain changes may sound a bit scary, the process is natural and it happens to everyone.

 Learn how your brain changes as you age to get a better handle on what is happening in this magical part of your body.
 Then, review some of the things that you can do to help preserve brain health.
-Though some change is inevitable, you can take an active role in slowing negative effects and working to stay sharper, longer.
+Though some change is inevitable, some can be warded off with a healthy lifestyle.
+Here's how you can take an active role in slowing negative effects and working to stay sharper, longer.